Spider-Man: Beyond the Spider-Verse: Theatrical

 Spider-Man: Beyond the Spider-Verse is scheduled to be theatrically released by Sony Pictures Releasing in the United States on June 18, 2027, in IMAX and premium large formats (PLFs), the first Sony animated film to do so.
-The film was originally scheduled to be released on March 29, 2024, but was removed from Sony's release calendar in July 2023, due to production delays and the SAG-AFTRA strike preventing voice recording work.
+The film will be presented in the 1.43:1 aspect ratio for IMAX.
+It was originally scheduled to be released on March 29, 2024, but was removed from Sony's release calendar in July 2023, due to production delays and the SAG-AFTRA strike preventing voice recording work.
 In March 2025, Beyond the Spider-Verse was given a release date of June 4, 2027, but this was pushed back three weeks later to June 25, to accommodate the film's K–12 target audience and international markets, before moving forward a week for the Father's Day weekend.

 Home media

 In April 2021, Sony signed deals with Netflix and Disney for the rights to their 2022 to 2026 film slate, following the films' theatrical and home media windows.
 Netflix signed for exclusive "pay 1 window" streaming rights, which is typically an 18-month window and included the sequels to Spider-Man: Into the Spider-Verse; this deal built on an existing output deal that Netflix had signed with Sony Pictures Animation in 2014.
-Disney signed for "pay 2 window" rights for the films, which would be streamed on Disney+ and Hulu as well as broadcast on Disney's linear television networks.
+Disney signed for "pay 2 window" rights to the films, which would stream on Disney+ and Hulu and broadcast on Disney's linear television networks.
+In January 2026, Sony and Netflix announced a new agreement giving Netflix "pay 1 window" rights globally, an increase from just the United States, Germany, and Southeast Asia in the previous deal.
+The new agreement would begin later in 2026 as territory rights became available, before fully taking effect in early 2029.